chemkg/chemrof/docs/UnchargedMolecule.md

 # Type: uncharged molecule

-A molecule that in uncharged charge
+A molecule that has no charge

 URI: [chemont:UnchargedMolecule](http://w3id.org/chemontUnchargedMolecule)